 When you should consider the 'Verdragspolis'?

-You can register for the 'Verdragspolis'if:
+You can register for the 'Verdragspolis' if:

-• you work in a foreign country or receive a pension or benefits from a foreign country, and
+you work in a foreign country or receive a pension or benefits from a foreign country, and

-• you live in the Netherlands and are insured in an EU member states: Austria, Belgium, Bulgaria, Croatia, Cyprus (not including Northern Cyprus), Czechia, Denmark, Estonia, Finland, France (including Guadeloupe, French Guyana, Martinique, Mayotte, Réunion, and St. Martin), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal (including Madeira and the Azores), Romania, Slovakia, Slovenia, Spain (including Ceuta, Melilla, and the Canary Islands), and Sweden.
+you live in the Netherlands and are insured in an EU member states: Austria, Belgium, Bulgaria, Croatia, Cyprus (not including Northern Cyprus), Czechia, Denmark, Estonia, Finland, France (including Guadeloupe, French Guyana, Martinique, Mayotte, Réunion, and St. Martin), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal (including Madeira and the Azores), Romania, Slovakia, Slovenia, Spain (including Ceuta, Melilla, and the Canary Islands), and Sweden.

 How the ‘Verdragspolis’ works

 The ‘Verdragspolis’ provides you with reimbursement for healthcare services in the Netherlands just as if you were insured in the Netherlands.
-The reimbursements are the same as you would get if you had the CZ ‘Zorg-op-maatpolis’ policy.
+The reimbursements(pdf - 1047kb) are the same as you would get if you had the CZ ‘Zorg-op-maatpolis’ policy.
 Healthcare you receive in the country where you are insured is covered by your regular foreign health insurance policy.

 Since you are already paying premiums to your foreign health insurer, you do not need to pay premiums for the ‘Verdragspolis’.
 You do have to pay the The amount that you first pay yourself before you receive a reimbursement.
-The government determines the compulsory deductible, this is Eigen risico 0 in Actueel jaar.
+The government determines the compulsory deductible, this is €385 in 2025.
 The 'Verdragspolis' does not have a voluntary deductible.
 The deductible applies only to the basic insurance.
-For some healthcare you do not pay any deductible, such as the general practitioner and maternity care.
-You do not pay any deductible if you use healthcare in the country where you work or receive a benefit or pension. for healthcare you receive in the Netherlands though.

 In addition to the reimbursements provided under the ‘Verdragspolis’, you are also entitled to healthcare under the Dutch Long-Term Care Act (‘Wet langdurige zorg’, Wlz).
 This can involve healthcare benefits in kind, such as admission to a healthcare facility and the related nursing care.